René Mayrhofer

 Biography

-I am a computer scientist with additional interest in physics, philosophy and politics.
-At the moment, I hold a Professorship at Johannes Kepler University Linz and act as the head of the Institute for Networks and Security as well as Director of Android Platform Security at Google.
+I am a computer scientist with additional interest in physics, philosophy, and politics.
+At the moment, my main focus is secure communication, digital identity, and fighting against (governmental or corporate) mass surveillance - mostly by demonstrating through research prototypes that decentralized, privacy-first secure digital identity or network privacy are possible, through technical mitigations against all kinds of threats including insider attacks, and open letters and talks to educate against #ChatControl.
+I hold a Professorship at Johannes Kepler University Linz and act as the head of the Institute for Networks and Security as well as Director of Android Platform Security at Google.
 Occasionally, I act also as security consultant.
 Previously, I was head of the Josef Ressel Center for User-friendly Secure Mobile Environments and held Professorships in Mobile Computing at Upper Austria University of Applied Sciences, at University of Vienna, AT, and before that a Marie Curie Fellowship at the University of Lancaster, UK.
 I received Dipl.-Ing.
 (MSc) and Dr. techn.
 (PhD, Promotio sub auspiciis Praesidentis rei publicae) degrees from Johannes Kepler University Linz, Austria and my Venia Docendi for Applied Computer Science from University of Vienna, Austria.

 This is my personal web page, and I update it only irregularly as I work on private projects.
 More content might be added within the next few weeks, months, or eons.
 My email inbox is often swamped, so please be patient when waiting for replies.
 Although I used to be able to respond to every email, this is unfortunately no longer possibly.
 I typically read most emails, though (unless they look like Spam to my filter or me or are in any way abusive).